Poor Man’s Saltwater Fish

 Because most Rift Lake cichlids tend to grow larger and males become territorial, an aquarium of at least 55 gallons is recommended.
 Aquariums with wider footprints are better than tall, narrow tanks because they offer more bottom area for fish to occupy.
-Dwarf species from Lake Tanganyika can be kept as communities in 30 to 50 gallon aquaria, or in species tanks of 15 to 20 gallons.
+Dwarf species from Lake Tanganyika can be kept as communities in 30 to 50 gallon aquaria or in species tanks of 15 to 20 gallons.
 The aquarium should be well decorated with rocks and other objects to create caves, grottos and overhangs.
-Use caution when decorating with driftwood, as some types may cause a drop in pH and alkalinity.
+Use caution when decorating with driftwood, as some types of wood may cause a drop in pH and alkalinity.
 Many Rift Lake cichlids love to dig and will move gravel and sand around the aquarium.

 African Cichlids Behavior/Compatibility

 Rift Lake cichlids are territorial and males in particular can be aggressive towards each other.
 Crowding them a little often reduces aggression.
 Mixing cichlids from other parts of the world with Rift Lake cichlids is not recommended, as they may require different water chemistry and they “speak different languages”, meaning they will try to communicate in ways the RLC’s do not understand, often resulting in harm to one or both fish.
 When building a Rift Lake cichlid community, start with juvenile fish and introduce less aggressive species first.
-When introducing new purchases, add a few more rocks and rearrange existing décor to create “new” territories.
+When introducing new fish to an existing population, add a few more rocks and rearrange existing décor to create “new” territories.
 Avoid adding more than one male of the same species, especially if females are present.
 If you want to try adding non-cichlid fish to your RLC aquarium, select hardy, fast moving species like giant danios, tinfoil barbs, redtail, rainbow, and black sharks, or Synodontis catfish.
 New purchases should be at least the same size as the largest or most aggressive fish in the aquarium.
 Always consult an aquarium expert before buying any new fish for your aquarium.

 What Do African Cichlids Eat?

 While many Rift Lake cichlids are omnivores and should be fed a variety of foods, Lake Malawi mbuna cichlids are largely herbivorous, feeding on algae mats and small shrimp that live amongst the algae.
-They do best on Aqueon Spirulina Flakes, Algae Rounds, Cichlid Pellets and Shrimp Pellets.
-Haplochromis, Copidochromis, Nimbochromis and related species, as well as dwarf Tanganyikan cichlids are carnivores and will thrive on Aqueon Cichlid Pellets, Shrimp Pellets, Tropical Flakes and Tropical Granules.
+They do best on a combination of Aqueon Spirulina Flakes, Algae Rounds, Cichlid Pellets and Shrimp Pellets.
+Haplochromis, Copidochromis, Nimbochromis and related species, as well as dwarf Tanganyikan cichlids, are carnivores and will thrive on Aqueon Cichlid Pellets, Shrimp Pellets, Tropical Flakes and Tropical Granules.
 Some vegetable matter should also be included in their diet.
 Avoid fatty foods like beef heart and bloodworms, as these may cause digestive problems for your Rift Lake cichlids.
 For best results, rotate your fishes’ diet daily and feed only what they can consume in under 2 minutes, once or twice a day.

-African Cichlids Breeding Level - Easy
+African Cichlids Breeding Level - Easy to Difficult